-The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Company's subsidiary, Compania Minera Kuri Kullu S.A., which holds the Ollachea Project.
-If the Company is not able to secure financing it will not have the funds available to develop the Ollachea Project and may be required to delay, scale back or eliminate various programs related to the Project.
-The assets of the Corihuarmi mine are not included as a guarantee of the Bridge Loan.
+The Bridge Loan is secured by the Ollachea Gold Project's assets, mining reserves, mining concessions and rights, guarantees from the Company's Peruvian subsidiary Minera IRL S.A., which owns the Corihuarmi mine, and a pledge of the shares of the Company's subsidiary, Compania Minera Kuri Kullu S.A., which holds the Ollachea Gold Project.
+If the Company is not able to secure financing it will not have the funds available to develop the Ollachea Gold Project and may be required to delay, scale back or eliminate various programs related to the Project.